-Attendance and participation times
+Attendance and arrival times

-Students are expected to be set up for lecture by the time the class begins.
+Students are expected to be signed in by the time the class begins.
+Many classes will begin with the iClicker session, and these participation points cannot be "made up" if a portion of class is missed.
 Attendance in class is not mandatory and shall not be used per se as a criterion for grading.
 However, class attendance and participation are highly recommended.